Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 Once you have achieved the ability to discover and map your assets, you can begin to manage them effectively.
 Effective IT asset management (ITAM) means you can impose policies that govern connections to your network consistently and reliably.
 In some cases, those policies may need to include a ban on devices that cannot be adequately secured, patched, or updated.

 Discovery and ITAM tools from Virima can help you support and manage IoT devices and connections while minimizing security risks.
 They can automatically capture and inventory data about the IoT devices that provide it.
-They can also help you identify, further scrutinize, and isolate those that don’t, to maximize protection against device hijackers and hackers.
+Also. they can also help you identify, further scrutinize, and isolate those that don’t, to maximize protection against device hijackers and hackers.

 They can map dependencies, visualize relationships, and provide accurate, complete, timely information about your environment.
 These benefits can help make your environment more stable, secure, responsive, and valuable to your business.
 Learn more about Virima’s solutions for Discovery, ITAM, and IT Service Management (ITSM), and how they can help you #CoverYourAssets, here.